eslint/eslint/docs/src/user-guide/getting-started.md

    touch .eslintrc.js
    ```

-1. Add configuration to the `.eslintrc.js` file.
+1. Add configuration to the `.eslintrc` file.
 Refer to the [Configuring ESLint documentation](configuring/) to learn how to add rules, environments, custom configurations, plugins, and more.

    ```js
    // .eslintrc.js example